ginyandrew/ginyandrew.github.io/docs/15_Vue/01_vue_howtosetup.md

 ---
-title: Basic
+title: How to set up Vue project
 layout: default
 parent: Vue JS
 nav_order: 1
 ---

-# Vue - Basic
+# Vue - How to set up Vue Project
 {: .no_toc }

 ## Table of contents